-Christopher McKnight Nichols has done over fifty major media appearances along with over one hundred conference presentations and invited talks at varied venues.
+Christopher McKnight Nichols has done over sixty major media appearances along with well over one hundred conference presentations and invited talks at varied venues.
 He has been honored to do public introductions, moderation, and interviews with such figures as Ta-Nehisi Coates, Nicholas Kristof, and Michael Beschloss.
 He has interviewed and moderated events for university presidents, nonprofit leaders, scholars, and major public intellectuals.
 He is giving a TED Talk in April 2018.
 He is available for public speaking engagements and moderating, as well as writing and interviews.
 Please contact him directly or contact his representatives at Harvard University Press about possible speaking events.

 In 2017 Nichols became an Organization of American Historians (OAH) Distinguished Lecturer, if you are interested in inviting him for an OAH Distinguished Lecturer talk please contact the Annette Windhorn at the OAH.